-Through a plastic storage, with a temperature closed to the heat distortion temperature, the chains mobility increases and the stress relaxation accelerates.
+By storing the polimers at temperatures closed to the heat distortion temperature, the chains mobility increases and the stress relaxation accelerates.
 In this case, the stress relaxation and the associated warping are faster and more intensive.

 If the semi-finished products are subjected to a annealing process, the warping is partially anticipated.